Design of a Wearable Parallel Electrical Impedance Imaging System for Healthcare: Methods

 \subsubsection{Circuit structure analysis}

-An excitation voltage is applied to the test object, and the resulting excitation current is measured.
-In this manner, the measured current represents the actual excitation current injected into the test object.
-In contrast to the method that uses a fixed-amplitude current signal for excitation, this approach does not depend on the high output impedance of the current source to maintain current amplitude stability, nor does it require ensuring high linearity between the current amplitude and the control signal to guarantee measurement accuracy.
-Additionally, since a fixed-amplitude voltage excitation is used, the circuit does not need to dynamically adjust the output current based on the impedance characteristics of the test object.
-Another advantage of the voltage excitation method is that even if there is a small amount of DC bias in the excitation voltage, the resulting DC bias current will be minimal due to the human body's extremely high impedance to DC.
-Therefore, there is no need to completely eliminate the DC bias voltage.
-Moreover, the circuit design is simple and reliable, requiring only a 3.3V power supply for stable operation.
+By applying an excitation voltage to the object under test and measuring the resulting current, the measured current directly represents the excitation current injected into the object.
+In contrast to fixed-amplitude current excitation methods, this approach eliminates the need for a high-output-impedance current source to stabilize the excitation current and avoids strict linearity requirements between the control signal and the current amplitude.
+Furthermore, the use of fixed-amplitude voltage excitation eliminates the need to dynamically regulate the output current according to the impedance of the object under test.
+A further advantage of voltage excitation is that a small DC bias in the excitation signal produces a negligible DC current because of the high DC impedance of the human body, eliminating the need for complete DC bias removal.
+Moreover, the circuit is simple and robust, operating reliably with a single 3.3 V supply.

-Fig.\ref{fig-5} shows the voltage excitation circuit, and the output voltage of the circuit is:
+The voltage excitation circuit is shown in Fig.\ref{fig-2}, and the corresponding output voltage is given by: